 Regularly Remind Your Team of Company Goals and Values

-To keep your team focused on and engaged with the core goals of the company, those goals must be clearly stated.
+Those goals must be clearly stated to keep your team focused on and engaged with the company’s core goals.
 Have an easily acceptable mission statement with goals for each quarter or year for everyone to work towards.
-At least once each quarter make it a point to remind every of your company’s goals and values and the reasons for them.
+At least once each quarter, make it a point to remind every of your company’s goals and values and the reasons for them.
 Furthermore, make sure that your decisions and interactions reflect those goals and values, lest your team not take them seriously in the future.

 Be Creative and Have Teambuilding Exercises

-While most engagement ideas are tailored to office environments, there’s nothing saying you cannot repurpose most ideas into something that would work for a remote team.
+While most engagement ideas are tailored to office environments, nothing is saying you cannot repurpose most ideas into something that would work for a remote team.
 Pour over a few lists of employee engagement ideas and see what might work for your team dynamic.
-Consider what your budget might allow and remember that the core objective is bolstering teamwork and communication.
+Consider what your budget might allow, and remember that the core objective is bolstering teamwork and communication.

-Scheduling can be a hassle (especially between many time zones), but everyone getting to know each other better can build a sense of trust that prevents conflict, reduces miscommunication, and allows for better problem-solving.
-Many remote employees expect to not care about or even remember the names of their coworkers under the expectation that they’ll be at the next job soon enough.
+Scheduling can be a hassle (especially between many time zones).
+Still, everyone getting to know each other better can build a sense of trust that prevents conflict, reduces miscommunication and allows for better problem-solving.
+Many remote employees expect to not care about or even remember their coworkers’ names under the expectation that they’ll be at the next job soon enough.
 Be the business that breaks that mold and creates a core group that will launch your business higher together.

 Invest in Your Team